ofisc/ofisc.co.uk/src/club/club.md

 * Skaters are expected to conform to the [code of conduct][]
 * Parents and carers are expected to adhere to the [parent's code of conduct][]
 * The club has an [anti-bullying policy][anti-bullying] in place
+* Until age 11, skaters must not be left [unaccompanied during club sessions][unaccompanied-skaters].
+At age 11, parents must provide consent before skaters can be left unaccompanied.

 ## Constitution